FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 ## player_maxspeed

 Set the player's maximum speed when the weapon is deployed.
-This can be a positive numeric value or a string starting with `*` followed by the factor value which works as a multiplier for the default player's maxspeed (less than 1).
+This can be a positive numeric value or a string starting with `*` followed by the factor value which works as a multiplier for the base player's maxspeed (less than 1).
 This allows to make it feel like moving with a certain weapon equipped is heavier than with others (similar to Counter Strike).

 ```json
 {